PROGRAMME OUTLINE

 Reviewing online submitted drafts

-The practitioners and writing respondents, when reviewing, respond in writing to drafts of different kinds of student academic writing, such as essays, proposals, and reports.
+The practitioners and writing respondents, when reviewing, respond in writing to drafts of student academic writing, such as essays, proposals, and reports.

 Please kindly note:

-We do not proofread or edit students' work; rather we give constructive feedback on technical requirements and academic writing style, to help them with self-editing: and
+• We do not proofread or edit students' work.
+We give constructive feedback on technical requirements and academic writing style, to help the students with self-editing

 Conducting workshops

-The practitioners conduct workshops on the request from lecturers via:
+The practitioners conduct workshops on request from lecturers via:

 Consultations with students and staff